Normalization of Excellence – The Rickover Legacy – 18 Other Elements of Rickover’s Approach to Process Safety

 - Frequent Internal Self-Assessments

-Would like to review what Rickover had to say about them?
+Would you like to review what Rickover had to say about them?
 See his testimony here:

 Now after the description of the excellence of Rickover’s program, you might think there was nothing to be improved.
 However, I think the program had three key weaknesses.
 They are: